eosnetworkfoundation/docs/docs/get-involved/index.md

 ## Get Involved with Antelope Community and Code

 The following are different ways you can get involved with the Antelope developers community and Antelope repositories.
-You can find repositories to contribute to in [software manuals](../manuals) and on the [EOSIO Organization](https://github.com/EOSIO) on GitHub.
+You can find repositories to contribute to in [software manuals](../manuals) and on the [Antelope Organization](https://github.com/Antelope) on GitHub.

 For more information about the contribution guidelines of a particular repository, look for the "Contributing" link in the right-hand sidebar of the documentation.